-Built by the Portuguese in 1557, renovated by the Dutch in 1663 and standing by the panoramic Kochi backwaters, Dutch Palace is a typical Kerala style mansion with a Bhagavathi Temple in the central courtyard.
-As we walked from each of the rather cramped sections, we viewed the exquisite collection of murals, collectively covering over 300 sq ft of the walls.
-Really interesting.
-Really knowledgeable.
-Legend has it that some of these murals themes are borrowed from the great Indian epics of Ramayana and Mahabharatha and mythology of Hindu gods, one to quote is Guruvayurappan.
-Whereas other scenes are from Kumarasambhavam and other works of the great Sanskrit poet, Kalidasa.
-Finally, after noting the displays of royal paraphernalia like weapons, swings and furniture which reflects on the royal family's lifestyle, we headed to the close-by 400-year-old Jewish Synagogue.
+Portuguese built in 1557, renovated by Dutch in 1663 and panoramic Kochi backwaters leaning, Dutch Palace is a typical Kerala style mansion where Bhagavathi Temple is in the central courtyard.
+We went from one cramped section to the other for viewing the exquisite collection of murals, collectively covering over 300 sq ft of the walls.
+Interesting and knowledgeable.
+Legend also has it that some of the themes of the murals are a spillover of Ramayana, Mahabharatha and Hindu gods epics.
+One specifically to quote is Guruvayurappan whereas other scenes originating from Kumarasambhavam and works of the great Sanskrit poet, Kalidasa.
+All seen and respected, including the royal paraphernalia displays like weapons, swings and furniture, reflecting the royal family's lifestyle, we headed to the close-by 400-year-old Jewish Synagogue.

-Constructed in AD 1567 by the Jews who migrated to this area for trade, Jewish Synagogue is rated as the oldest synagogue in all the 53 member-countries of the Commonwealth of Nations, I was quite disappointed because pictures were not allowed, but I think removing our shoes is pretty much a norm as in elsewhere sightseeing spots.
-Once we walked inside, we felt akin we've been transported to back then 16th Century.
-We appreciated the collection of the gifted chandeliers, the blue willow-patterned Chinese floor tiles, the Scrolls of the Law, the several gold crowns, the brass-railed pulpit and the copper plates.
-Equally admirable are the Oriental rug and the tablet from the earlier synagogue in Kochangadi in Kochi (built in 1344), which is placed on the outer wall.
+Constructed in AD 1567 by Jews who migrated to this area for trade, Jewish Synagogue is rated as the oldest synagogue amongst the rest.
+All of it grouped in Commonwealth Nation's 53 member-countries.
+Picturing out of bound and removing your shoes is part and parcel before walking in and feeling as though you have been transported back then 16th Century prior for seeing the gifted chandeliers collection, blue willow-patterned Chinese floor tiles, law scrolls, several gold crowns, brass-railed pulpit and copper plates.
+Equally admirable are the Oriental rug and earlier synagogue in Kochangadi in Kochi (built in 1344) tablet, placed on the outer wall.

-Quickly we went into the church at the constant irritating reminder of the impatient staff on time-caring, the A-1 catcha inside is the burial spot of the famous explorer Vasco Da Gama, who died 1524 during his third visit to Kochi.
+Quickly without much ado walking in and a speed up fast tracking sightseeing at the constant irritating reminder of the impatient staff who was so adamant in Cochin time-caring, the A-1 catcha inside is Vasco Da Gama's burial spot.
+The famous explorer Vasco Da Gama who departed to heaven in 1524 in Kochi during his third visit.
 Goose bumps!
 Really.
-Well, Vasco Da Gama became my hero from the time I had to "mug-him" upside down to get through my secondary history exams.
+Well, Vasco Da Gama became my hero from the time I had to "mug-him" upside down for getting through my secondary history exams.
 I did well though.
 Distinctions.
-Dot.
-Now, we also we glimpsed at his tomb in the compound before journeying to the next spot.
+And now, the honour of seeing his burial spot, as well as his tomb on our way out of the compound.